eugenewebdevs/workshops/workshops-2019/api-dev-postman/README.md

 ## Requirements

 * Laptop (bring charged)
-* Posatman client for desktop installed
+* Postman client for desktop installed

 ## Use

 Check out the slides for the high level info on API needs and how this tool helps.

-Import that mosck API collection and make each API call.
+Import that mock API collection and make each API request in the collection.